 “Be doers of the word, and not hearers only, deceiving yourselves.
 For if anyone is a hearer of the word and not a doer, he is like a man who looks intently at his natural face in a mirror.
 For he looks at himself and goes away and at once forgets what he was like.
 But the one who looks into the perfect law, the law of liberty, and perseveres, being no hearer who forgets but a doer who acts, he will be blessed in his doing.” – James 1:22-25

 Recovery begins by laying a foundation of all the gospel accomplishes for those who hear and believe (gospel truths) and then urges people to act on those truths and follow in Christ’s steps (gospel pursuits).
-We seek to provide a safe place for the men and women of our church to pursue redemption in Christ through the context of weekly DNA groups, semester-based step studies, and victory nights.
+We seek to provide a safe place for the men and women of our church to pursue redemption in Christ through the context of weekly Support Groups, semester based Discipleship Groups, and Celebrations.
 Through these recovery-based discipleship groups, you will find a redemptive community open to helping you grow in your walk with the Lord as you seek forgiveness, hope, and restoration.

 Three Components of Recovery Ministry

 The reality is that we all experience brokenness in this life, and we all have struggles to overcome.
 You’re not alone.
 Whether big or small, past experiences, destructive thoughts, and harmful habits can hold us back from the life God calls us to live.
 God has designed us to heal from hurts, overcome struggles, and thrive in life by growing into the person He created us to be.
 Each of us was created by God.
 “God created mankind in His own image, in the image of God He created them; male and female He created them” (Genesis 1:27).
-When we are saved, God imputes His nature, His spiritual DNA within us through His Holy Spirit.
+When we are saved, God imputes His nature within us through His Holy Spirit.
 “Therefore, if anyone is in Christ, the new creation has come: The old has gone, the new is here” (2 Corinthians 5:17).
-God’s DNA enables us to mirror His image.
+The Holy Spirit enables us to abide in Christ and mirror His image.
 This occurs as we understand our unmet desires, recognize, and relinquish the lies that have taken root, receive support from others, and surround ourselves with a healthy grace-filled environment.

-DNA groups meet each week for one hour on Saturday night.
+Support groups meet each week at different times and locations in our community.
 They provide a safe and healthy environment to share your experiences, struggles, strengths, and hopes with others going through the recovery process.
-These groups are intentional in breaking the chains of deceit from this world and applying truth in our daily lives by walking through this process of Discover, Nurture, and Act:
+These groups are intentional in breaking the chains of deceit from this world and applying truth in our daily lives by walking through this process of discovering HOPE in Christ:

 The good news is that God loves you, wants to heal you, and has a plan for you to experience victory in Him.
 Step Studies are biblically-based discipleship groups.
 Each group member agrees to a long-term commitment to study God’s Word with a group of people who are also seeking to find freedom in Christ.
 Through personal application of each week’s lesson, you will begin to experience healing, recovery, and freedom as you grow in Christ.
 Step Study groups meet each week for an hour and a half, with groups being offered on different days of the week.